Moduli spaces of semitoric systems: Background: The classification of semitoric integrable systems

-Now the distinguished points in each polygon are precisely the image of the focus-focus singular points under $\Ftoric$.
+and define $\De = \overline{\Ftoric(B_r^{\vec{\ep}})}$, the closure.
+The polygon produced depends on the choice of $(\ep_j)_{j=1}^\mf$ and of the toric momentum map on $B_r^{\vec{\ep}}$.
+The distinguished points in each polygon are the image of the focus-focus singular points under $\Ftoric$.
 Of course, we are omitting many details in this explanation.
-Again, the interested reader should see~\cite{PeVNsemitoricinvt2009,PeVNconstruct2011}.
+Again, the interested reader should see the papers of Pelayo-V\~{u} Ng\d{o}c~\cite{PeVNsemitoricinvt2009,PeVNconstruct2011}.

 For $k\in\Z$ let $T^k$ be given by